-The largest nesting population can be found in the Mayumba National Park beaches in Gabon on the African Continent.
+The largest nesting population can be found in Gabon’s Mayumba National Park beaches on the African Continent.

 8. Snow Leopards

 There are around 4,080 to 6,590 snow leopards in the wild.
-They can be found in 12 main countries, including China, Bhutan, Nepal, India, Pakistan, Tajikistan, Afghanistan, Uzbekistan, Kyrgyzstan, Kazakhstan, Russia, and Mongolia.
+They can be found in 12 main countries, including China, Bhutan, Nepal, India, Pakistan, Tajikistan, Afghanistan, Uzbekistan, Kyrgyzstan, Kazakhstan, Russia Mongolia.

 These species are under threat due to herders who kill them to protect their livestock from being preyed on.

 Snow Leopards can be found in Mongolia’s Gobi Gurvansaikhan National Park, the Himalayan mountains of Bhutan’s Jigme Dorji National Park, and Phoksundo Lake that is between Upper and Lower Dolpo in western Nepal’s Shey-Phoksundo National Park.

 9. Irrawaddy Dolphins

 Termed as endangered by the ICUN, reports show less than 100 Irrawaddy dolphins left in the world.

 These playful mammals can be found in the south of Asia.
 They have been spotted in the Ayeyarwady River in Myanmar (Burma), the Mahakam River in Indonesian Borneo, and the Mekong.

 Records show that there has been a 72% decline in the bluefin tuna numbers on the eastern side of the Atlantic and an 82% decline on the west.